excubo-ag/WebCompiler/README.md

 ### Changelog

+#### Changes in version 2.3.X

+There are now two more options:

+- `-o`/`--output-dir` helps to put files into a different folder.
+See `webcompiler -o --help` for more details.
+- `-p`/`--preserve` `disable` makes all temporary files disappear (note that this can increase compile time.
+The default is to keep all temporary files).

 #### Changes in version 2.1.X

 - Previously, running e.g. `webcompiler -r` without specifying a file and/or folder just returned without any message, warning or error.
 This is now an error.
 If the intention is to run in the working directory, use `webcompiler -r .`.